10 Basic Steps to Protect Your Business Against Cyber Attacks

 You can train your staff extensively on cyber security but that will not eliminate the margin for human error.
 Two factor authentication is something to fall back on if someone has unwittingly divulged their password.
 It confirms that the right person is using someone’s login details – be it via an SMS code or a security question.
 It offers an extra line of defence against a cyber attack.

 At Netmatters, we have a team of cyber security and data protection experts.
 We can conduct a cyber security audit to test for any vulnerabilities.
 We will then manage your ongoing cyber security efforts, in line with industry updates and new regulations.
-Finally, in the event of a large-scale cyber security breach, we can provide access to our Disaster Recovery Suite.

 Our work keeps clients that important peace of mind, that they are prepared in the event of a cyber attack.
 If you want to make sure you are secure against a cyber-attack contact us via the form below or ring us on 01603 515007 today.